BCLibraries/burns-exhibits/content/andrews-first-exhibit/narrative-page.md

 sound recordings, and publications.
 Hebblethwaite’s personal library of over 2,300 books is also in the collection.

-{{% figure src="../Tales from Henryk Sienkiewicz 04-6791 HEBBLETHWAITE LIBRARY B442243.jpg" headline="Tales from Henryk Sienkiewicz " side="Left" %}}
+{{% figure src="../Tales from Henryk Sienkiewicz 04-6791 HEBBLETHWAITE LIBRARY B442243.jpg" headline="Tales from Henryk Sienkiewicz " side="center" %}}